SupercomputingWales/slurm_advanced_topics/_episodes/03-capture-errors-in-bash.md

         before executing all the commands in the subshell.
 ~~~

 In short, Bash will stop the program execution if an unhandled error in found.
-The common way to handle erros in Bash is through conditionals.
+The common way to handle errors in Bash is through conditionals.

 > ## Catch the error
 >